GE delivers turbines to Egypt as part of $1.9 billion deal

 | SHARM EL-SHEIKH, Egypt

-SHARM EL-SHEIKH, Egypt General Electric Co (GE.N) has delivered a shipment of gas turbines to Egypt as part of a $1.9 billion deal to boost power capacity, and will invest $200 million in a planned economic zone near the Suez Canal, the firm said on Friday.
+SHARM EL-SHEIKH, Egypt General Electric Co (GE.N) has delivered a shipment of gas turbines to Egypt as part of a $1.9 billion (1.28 billion pounds) deal to boost power capacity, and will invest $200 million in a planned economic zone near the Suez Canal, the firm said on Friday.

-The announcements were made at a conference where Egypt hopes to secure billions of dollars in investment after years of political turmoil, focusing on energy and the Suez Canal zone.
+The announcements were made at a conference where Egypt hopes to secure billions of dollars in investment after years of political turmoil, focussing on energy and the Suez Canal zone.

 GE says it generates about 30 percent of Egypt's installed power capacity and the gas turbines will help ease the load on the overburdened energy grid ahead of peak summer usage.